SWENGG4Y2023/CPADTeam02/documentation/SoftwareRequirementSpecification.md

    -  ### **4.3 Software Interface Requirements**

-         - Operating system compatibility: The Fitbit app and device may require a specific operating system (OS) version to function properly.
+         - Operating system compatibility: The Smart C02nverter app and device may require a specific operating system (OS) version to function properly.
 The app may be available for iOS, Android, and Windows devices, and may require a minimum OS version for each.

-         - API access: Fitbit may offer an API (application programming interface) that allows third-party developers to access and integrate Fitbit data into their own apps or services.
+         - API access: Smart C02nverter may offer an API (application programming interface) that allows third-party developers to access and integrate Smart C02nverter data into their own apps or services.

-         - SDK availability: Fitbit may offer a software development kit (SDK) that allows developers to create custom apps or features for Fitbit devices.
+         - SDK availability: Smart C02nverter may offer a software development kit (SDK) that allows developers to create custom apps or features for Smart C02nverter devices.

-         - Data transfer protocols: Fitbit devices may use specific data transfer protocols to send data to the Fitbit app, such as Bluetooth or Wi-Fi.
+         - Data transfer protocols: Smart C02nverter devices may use specific data transfer protocols to send data to the Smart C02nverter app, such as Bluetooth or Wi-Fi.

-         - Data storage: Fitbit may store user data, including fitness activity, sleep data, and other metrics, on their servers or in the cloud.
+         - Data storage: Smart C02nverter may store user data, including fitness activity, daily consumption of goods, and other metrics, on their servers or in the cloud.
 Users may be able to access and manage their data through the app or web interface.

          - Payment Gateway: The various membership plans integrate with a payment gateway to process user payments for subscription plans and other transactions.
 The payment gateway shall ensure secure and reliable payment processing and shall support different payment methods, including credit cards, PayPal, and other online payment systems.

    -  ### **4.4 Communication Interface Requirements**

-         - Bluetooth connectivity: Fitbit devices use Bluetooth to connect to a members mobile device, allowing for data to be synced between the device and the Fitbit app.
+         - Bluetooth connectivity: Smart C02nverter devices use Bluetooth to connect to a members mobile device, allowing for data to be synced between the device and the Smart C02nverter app.
-         - Wi-Fi connectivity: Fitbit devices may also be able to connect to Wi-Fi networks for more seamless data syncing and to access additional features such as music streaming and app updates.
+         - Wi-Fi connectivity: Smart C02nverter devices may also be able to connect to Wi-Fi networks for more seamless data syncing and to access additional features such as music streaming and app updates.
-         - USB connectivity: Fitbit devices may also be able to connect to a members computer via USB cable to update firmware or transfer data.
+         - USB connectivity: Smart C02nverter devices may also be able to connect to a members computer via USB cable to update firmware or transfer data.
-         - Mobile app interface: The Fitbit app provides a user-friendly interface for members to access and manage their fitness data, set goals, and track progress.
+         - Mobile app interface: The Smart C02nverter app provides a user-friendly interface for members to access and manage their fitness data, set goals, and track progress.
 The app may also offer social features, guided programs, and third-party integrations.
-         - Web interface: Fitbit also provides a web interface that allows members to access and manage their data, as well as to purchase new devices and accessories.
+         - Web interface: Smart C02nverter also provides a web interface that allows members to access and manage their data, as well as to purchase new devices and accessories.
-         - Notifications: Fitbit devices and app may use notifications, such as push notifications, to communicate with members about activity progress, reminders, and other updates.
+         - Notifications: Smart C02nverter devices and app may use notifications, such as push notifications, to communicate with members about activity progress, reminders, and other updates.

 ## **5. Nonfunctional Requirements**